Rizwan-Ishaq/SocialGraphPage/index.md

 - Edmund Husserl
 - 16th century philosophers, especially Francis Bacon, Pierre Charron, Michel de Montaigne and Paracelsus
 - Contemporary philosophy in general, especially Putnam, Derrida, Castoriadis and Althusser
+- Who was Alan Watts, and how was he influenced by eastern philosophy?
 - What Wittgenstein, Hume, Russell, Schopenhauer, Putnam, Frege and Berkeley have in common

 <h3 id="the_end">The End</h3> [Top](https://rizwan-ishaq.github.io/SocialGraphPage/#)